iamrobertmiller/starter/README.md

 Avoid images residing in the css folder.
 Prefer them in their own folder in the theme/site root (paths in css would change to `../images/`)

+_All icons and logos should be SVG, not jpg or png._

 ####Fonts####

 Avoid fonts residing in the css folder.
 Prefer them in their own folder in the theme/site root (paths in the css would change to `../fonts/`)